Helloman892/steam-organisation/README.md

       your source file and then resort your keys - don't worry about duplicates, the sorting algorithm handles them for you.
   pop: sort_keys pop <file> <keys>
-      `keys` can be any comma-delimited list of key and name (although not both!), i.e. `XXXXX-YYYYY-ZZZZZ, 123` would 'pop' (remove and print) the key-name pairs added in `add`s example.
+      `keys` can be any comma-delimited list of keys and names (although not both!), i.e. `XXXXX-YYYYY-ZZZZZ, 123` would 'pop' (remove and print) the key-name pairs added in `add`s example.
 Note that this is a destructive command, and that it should be used with care in order to avoid losing your keys!